Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 console.log(output); // still empty
 ```

-Here we are passing the function `text => console.log(text)` as the second parameter, and this function is then called after the `setTimeout`.
+We pass the function `text => console.log(text)` as the second parameter, and this function is then called after the `setTimeout`.

-This might be reasonable at this level, but it's easy for callbacks to get out of control.
-For example, if we have two different calls to this slow function that need to be run in order, we need to nest further.
+This might be reasonable in simple situations but it's easy for callbacks to get out of control.
+For example, if we have many different calls to this slow function that need to be run in order.
+To achieve this control we need to nest further.

-If we ran them beside each other, they would not be reliable:
+To show many responses, consider the following code.
+If we ran them beside each other, the output would not be reliable.

 ```
 function randomDelayedResponse(text, callback) {